What Does Warrior In The Garden Mean?

 What Is A Battle?

 Battles are any conflicts in which you find yourself oppressed by circumstances, objects, or other people.
 In other terms, the antagonizing factors are what other people call “the enemy.”
-These factors can be your inner fears, the neighbor you dislike, your quarrelsome boss, among others.
+These factors can be your inner fears, the neighbor you dislike, or your quarrelsome boss, among others.
 They come in all forms, sizes, shapes, and situations.
 Your first step is to recognize and identify them leading you to the next step.

 Is The Battle Worth Fighting?